 Stevens is committed to invest in the partnership through new faculty positions, Ph.D. scholarships and undergraduate research scholarships.
 In addition, the acquisition of new technical instrumentation will significantly enhance research capabilities relevant to the energy topics proposed.

 “The potential impact of this multifaceted research is enormous,” Dr. Farvardin said.
 “PSEG will continue to face existential challenges and opportunities in the years ahead as the energy industry faces disruptive forces.
 Through the collaborative efforts of this partnership, Stevens’ faculty will continue to pioneer high-impact research in strategic areas that are of significant consequence for the future of society.”

-The Public Service track will focus on enhancing educational opportunities and cultural programing.
+The Public Service track will focus on enhancing educational opportunities and cultural programming.
 The PSEG/Stevens partnership will increase participation in STEM education for underserved and economically disadvantaged youth by providing full-scholarships and related support for eligible students to participate in the WaterBotics summer camp experience for middle school students and Stevens’ Pre-College Programs for high school students.
 These experiences will provide young students with a glimpse into college life and inspire them to pursue a STEM-focused college education.